The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 You don’t need to change the washing, cooking or seasoning methods.
 Simply scale your ingredients and keep the cooking time the same.

-Instant Pot sushi rice to water ratio
+Instant Pot short-grain rice to water ratio

 Sushi vinegar ratios